no-arbitrage/no-arbitrage.github.io/content/posts/2025-04-trump-tariff-comment/index.md

 Instead, they function as a hidden tax.
 One that might increase government revenue—*maybe*—but at the cost of consumer welfare, global cooperation, and economic efficiency.

-We should be asking better questions.
-Not “how do we punish imports?” but “how do we invest in competitive domestic industries?”
+US should be asking better questions.
+Not “how does US punish imports?” but “how does US invest in competitive domestic industries?”
 The former is politics.
 The latter is strategy.

 ---